When to read this article

 Troubleshooting

 The AI got the vendor wrong on every invoice from the same supplier.
-Fix it once on the latest invoice and the vendor-memory layer takes over.
+Fix it on the latest invoice and the vendor-learning layer takes over for future scans.
 If the misread is consistent across many already-processed invoices, you can bulk-rename: on the Documents page, filter by the wrong vendor name, select all, and use the Bulk edit → Set vendor action to retroactively rename.

 The AI extracted the wrong VAT rate.
 Click the rate, change it.
 The VAT amount recomputes from the new rate and the visible gross/net.
 If multiple line items have different rates (e.g. mixed 19% / 7% on a German invoice), open the line-items view and adjust per line; the totals recompute automatically.

-Confidence score is 30% on every field.
+The confidence score is low on everything I upload.
 Almost always a blurry photo or a tilted scan.
 Re-upload a cleaner version from the document detail page (Re-scan button) — you get up to 3 retries per document without burning quota.

 Same document was extracted twice with different values.
 You uploaded it twice and the duplicate-detector didn't catch it (a re-export with a different filename produces a different hash).
 Delete one of them; quota was consumed only once if duplicate detection caught it, twice if not.